braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 Segmentation allows you to create groups of users based on powerful filters of their in-app behavior, demographic data, etc. Braze also allows you to define any in-app user action as a "custom event" if the desired action is not captured by default.
 The same is true of user characteristics via "custom attributes".
 After a user segment is created on the dashboard, your users will move in and out of the segment as they meet (or fail to meet) the defined criteria.
 For example, you can create segment that includes all users who have spent money in-app and last used the app more than two weeks ago.

-![A segment in the Braze dashboard called "Recent purchasers" juxtaposed next to a phone screen showing a "Top Recommendations for Linda" email.][3]{: style="max-width:40%;float:right;margin-left:15px;"}

 ## Multichannel messaging

 Once you have defined a segment, Braze's messaging tools allow for multichannel communication with your users.
 For example, send a push notification and email to the example segment defined in the previous section.
 Messaging channels are best used in concert and with regularity to re-engage lost users, retain active users, and energize your brand ambassadors.
 Moreover, you can use our advanced scheduling options to automate campaigns to specific groups of those users going forward.

 {% gallery %}
-{{site.baseurl}}/assets/img/cc_feed_new.png <br>**Content Cards** <br> With Content Cards, you can send a highly targeted, dynamic stream of rich content to your customers right within the apps they love, without interrupting their experience.
+{{site.baseurl}}/assets/img/cc_feed_new.png{: style="max-width:80"} <br>**Content Cards** <br> With Content Cards, you can send a highly targeted, dynamic stream of rich content to your customers right within the apps they love, without interrupting their experience.
 In addition, Content Cards support more personalized features, including card pinning, card dismissal, API-based delivery, Connected Content, custom card expiration times, card analytics, and easy coordination with push notifications.
 [Learn more about integrating and customizing Content Cards.]({{site.baseurl}}/developer_guide/customization_guides/content_cards)
 {{site.baseurl}}/assets/img_archive/UOiOSPush.png  <br>**Push notifications** <br> Braze supports the Apple Push Notification Service (APNs) for iOS and Firebase Cloud Messaging (FCM) for Android.
 Push notifications can be triggered by the publication of messaging campaigns and news items.
 [Learn more about using Braze to trigger push notifications]({{site.baseurl}}/user_guide/message_building_by_channel/push).
 {{site.baseurl}}/assets/img_archive/In-App_Modal.png <br>**In-app messaging** <br> Braze provides unobtrusive in-app notifications via our custom-built native user interface.
 Messages can be presented at any time of your choosing (for example, when users start a new session or complete a specific action) ensuring that your message arrives at the most effective time to engage the user.
 [Learn more about how marketers create and customize in-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/).
 {{site.baseurl}}/assets/img_archive/EmailTemplateEditor.png <br>**Email** <br> Send your users rich HTML messages by adding your existing HTML templates, using our rich text editor, or our drag and drop editor.
 Braze makes it easy to include email as part of your mobile engagement strategy.
 [Learn more about how marketers create emails from the Braze dashboard]({{site.baseurl}}/user_guide/message_building_by_channel/email).